UJAIR-SHAHA/chatbot_streamlit/README.md

 # AI Virtual assistant for mobile shops.

 Build a chatbot powered by LlamaIndex that augments GPT 3.5 with the contents of the predefined knowledge base.
+It a Virtual Assistant to be used by customers to Explore the categories, features and prices of the Mobile Phones.

 ## Overview of the App